acowsik/acowsik.github.io/_posts/2025-02-03-DefectSlayTheSpireTuringComplete.md

 One of the actions I'll elaborate on is Summon Minions.
 A minion is a secondary enemy that's summoned that performs moves alongside the main enemy (and it flees if the main enemy dies.

 In the below construction I'll assume that Minion's stats can be a function of the main enemy's `strength` + `dexterity`.
 Although this doesn't explicitly happen, I think its permissable because the main enemy can buff its minions (`Gremlin Leader` can block for the minions and raise their `strength`).
-But its worth noting that this is a bit more flexible than the examples seen in the game.
+But it's worth noting that this is a bit more flexible than the examples seen in the game.

 Here are some extra things minions <img src="assets/img/minion.png" width="30" />  can do